jwise/x1-expander/doc/software.md

 ports -- the port on the left of X1Plus Expander (next to the I2C connector) is "port B", and the connector two over from that is "port A".
-(The port on the right, and the port between port A and port B, are not usable in X1Plus Expander B01.
-All four ports will be usable in X1Plus Expander revision C.)
-The leftmost port (port B, on revision B01) is always shared with the STEMMA I2C connector.
+(The port on the right, and the port between port A and port B, are not usable in X1Plus Expander B01; X1Plus Expander B01 hardware labels the usable ports in silkscreen as "AD" and "BD".
+All four ports will be usable in X1Plus Expander revision C.) The leftmost port (port B, on revision B01) is always shared with the STEMMA I2C connector.

 It is better to power the printer off before connecting or disconnecting add-on modules to the X1Plus Expander ports, but I can't stop you if you